 Skip to content

 Friends of Issaquah Salmon Hatchery, or FISH for short, celebrated its 30th year in 2023.
 Founded in 1993, FISH was created by the community to help save the hatchery from closing.
-In the last year, FISH welcomed more than 200,000 visitors and more than 30,000 students, of which 1 in 5 visited from Title I schools.
+Each year, FISH welcomes more than 100,000 visitors and more than 10,000 students, of which 1 in 12 visited from Title I schools.

 Spawning Numbers